Energy

 Which suppliers offer smart energy plans in Ireland?

-• Bord_Gais_Energy_Logo Bord Gáis Energy Offers a Time-of-Use plan, a 24-hour smart plan, discounted or free weekend smart tariffs, as well as Smart Pay as You Go plans.
+• Bord_Gais_Energy_Logo Bord Gáis Energy Offers smart meter plans, including Time-of-Use tariffs, 24-hour smart plans, discounted or free weekend smart tariffs, Smart Pay as You Go plans and EV smart plans.

 • community-power-logo Community Power Offers smart plans that support local renewable projects, a good choice for sustainability-conscious households.

-• energia-logo Energia Offers two EV-specific smart plans with discounts for overnight charging, as well as a ToU smart plan with Day, Peak and Night periods.
+• energia-logo Energia Offers smart meter tariffs, including EV-specific smart plans with discounts for overnight charging, as well as ToU plans with day, peak and night periods.

-• pinergy-logo Pinergy Offers ToU ‘lifestyle’ smart plans with discounted rates at certain times of the day, as well as a Pay as You Go smart plan.
+• pinergy-logo Pinergy Offers ToU ‘lifestyle’ smart plans with discounted rates at certain times of the day, as well as smart plans with usage insights.

-• prepay-power-logo PrepayPower Smart meter plans for pay-as-you-go customers, with a useful app for usage insights and budgeting.
+• prepay-power-logo PrepayPower Offers smart meter plans for pay-as-you-go customers, with an app for usage insights and budgeting.

-• yuno-energy-logo Yuno Energy Offers Day/Night/Peak rates, as well as variable and fixed, single or dual fuel smart plans.
+• yuno-energy-logo Yuno Energy Offers smart electricity plans, including day/night/peak rates, EV plans, 24-hour smart plans, and variable or fixed, single or dual fuel options.

 Which smart tariff should you choose?